oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/edit vNic

-*   <b>passthrough </b>
-    -   new property that will be added to the vnic.
+*   <b>vnic profile/network is marked as passthrough</b>
-    -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF. (what about ucs- vm fex- should it have a separate passthrough property or should the technology (vm fex or sr-iov) should be transparent to the user at this stage?)
+    -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF.
-    -   it will be supported just for <b>virtio</b> vnic type
+    -   just <b>virtio</b> vnic type will be supported .
-*   <b>vnic profile/network</b>
-    -   just networks that are marked as 'passthrough' are allowed to be configured on 'passthrough' vnic.
-    -   represents set of properties that will be applied on the vf (open issue: what properties are supported ? vlan, MTU, QoS, custom properties).
+    -   the vnic profile/network represents set of properties that will be applied on the vf (open issue: what properties are supported ? vlan, MTU, QoS, custom properties).
-    -   (open issue- is empty profile permitted on passthrough vnic)
-    -   (open issue- maybe it is enough that the selected network on a vnic is passthrough and there is no need for passthrough property on the vnic).
     -   (open issue- should port mirroring be supported on passthrough vnic?).

 ##### hot plug nic